E-invoicing France

 • Key information about penalties and non-compliance

-• The e-invoice mandate is a model based on registered certified service providers connecting taxpayers to a centralised platform (Chorus Pro).
-There is also an option for taxpayers to connect directly to Chorus Pro.
+• The e-invoice mandate is a model based on registered certified service providers connecting taxpayers to a centralized platform (Chorus Pro).

-• When directly transmitting to the centralised platform, the structure of the e-invoices can be UBL, CII or Factur-X (a mixed format).
-E-invoices exchanged between two registered service providers can use any other structured format.
+• The structure of the e-invoices can be UBL, CII or Factur-X (a mixed format) or any other structured format.
 Also, during a transitional period (up until December 2027), taxpayers may submit their invoices in an unstructured PDF format.

 • E-invoices must contain all existing tax mandatory fields as well as those required by commercial laws, including line-item details (and for line-item data from January 2026).
 The invoice must mention the operation type (goods, services, mixed) and the VAT payment option.
 The inclusion of additional mandatory fields in e-invoices is a requirement.
 Accepted formats include structured and hybrid (image + structured data).

 • Exchanging e-invoices directly between trading parties is not allowed.
-Either registered service providers or the centralised platform transmits the e-invoice to the buyer party.
+Invoices must be exchanged betweenparties through certified service providers to the buyer party.

 • Payment status data for each service invoice is shared.